-The Master's degree programme in Biomedical Sciences - Biomedical Imaging specialization track, trains professionals with thorough theoretical understanding and practical
+The Master's Degree Programme in Biomedical Sciences — Biomedical Imaging specialisation track trains professionals with thorough theoretical understanding and practical

 Biomedical Imaging - More Than You Can Imagine!

-The Master's degree programme in Biomedical Sciences - Biomedical Imaging specialization track, trains professionals with thorough theoretical understanding and practical skills in diverse imaging methods and technologies.
+The Master's Degree Programme in Biomedical Sciences — Biomedical Imaging specialisation track trains professionals with thorough theoretical understanding and practical skills in diverse imaging methods and technologies.

-The studies in Biomedical Imaging provide you with strong knowledge of either cellular biology, anatomy and physiology, nanomedicine or biophysics, depending on the area of specialization.
+The studies in Biomedical Imaging provide you with strong knowledge on either cellular biology, anatomy and physiology, nanomedicine or biophysics, depending on the area of your specialisation.
 You will study in a highly international environment and gain excellent theoretical and practical skills in a wide range of imaging techniques and applications as well as in image analysis.

-In addition, the courses cover for instance light microscopy, advanced fluorescence techniques, super-resolution imaging techniques, PET, electron microscopy, and atomic force microscopy.
-Also, an understanding of the use of multimedia in a scientific context and excellent academic writing skills are emphasized.
-The interdisciplinary curriculum provides you with a broad spectrum of state-of-the-art knowledge in biomedical imaging related to many different areas of cell biology and biomedicine....
+In addition, the courses cover light microscopy, advanced fluorescence techniques, super-resolution imaging techniques, PET, electron microscopy and atomic force microscopy.
+An understanding of the use of multimedia in a scientific context and excellent academic writing skills are emphasised.
+The interdisciplinary curriculum provides you with a broad spectrum of state-of-the-art knowledge in biomedical imaging related to many different areas in cell biology and biomedicine....

 Biomedical Science is a key subject area comprising of all aspects of health and disease, within the subject are clinical laboratory disciplines that specifically address the knowledge and understanding of disease processes in the context of the study and investigation of those processes.
-The MSc Biomedical Science (Medical Microbiology) incorporates Microbiology and Virology.
+The MSc Biomedical Blood Science incorporates clinical biochemistry, immunology, haematology and transfusion science.

 The School of Life Science has developed an extremely active and successful undergraduate and postgraduate Biomedical Science programmes.
 We have embraced specialists working in NHS Trusts and associated industries to develop outstanding, collaborative relationships covering key diagnostic and clinical specialities.
 Not only do students benefit from the inclusion of such specialist practitioners onto our teaching programmes, but input from employers also helps to shape the curriculum and can lead to highly competitive project opportunities working within related industries....